Meet Our Faculty & Staff

 Macaulay Haller, Toddler Program Assistant

 Macaulay was born in Madison and graduated from Verona High School.
 She went on to study at the University of Wisconsin-Madison and recently earned her bachelor's degree in microbiology.
-For several years, Macaulay was involved in evening child care at MCMS and had assisted in summer programs as well.
-Macaulay loves being a part of the children’s learning, and enjoys watching them grow as students and individuals.
+For several years, Macaulay was involved in evening childcare at MCMS and had assisted in summer programs as well.
+Macaulay loves being a part of the children’s learning, and enjoys watching them grow as students and as individuals.
 She is very excited to be working as a toddler assistant and looks forward to learning more about the Montessori philosophy while becoming more involved with the school community.
 In her spare time, Macaulay enjoys traveling, running, and being outdoors.

 Anna McAleavy, Guide